• Skip to main content

 The TSA website advises what food can be brought with you on your flight.
 This applies to food you are bringing from home through security.
 Once you get through security, you can bring just about any food on the plane that you buy at the airport.

 However, Singapore Airlines tries to restrict you from bringing on any food that may have a strong smell and offend other passengers.
-Why don’t all airlines do this??
+(All airlines should do this!)

 Singapore Airlines Carry-On Pet Policy